2017 English Department Scholarships/Awards

-Undergraduate Scholarships and Awards:
+Undergraduate Scholarships and Awards

-- The Frank G. McGuire Scholarship for a full-time undergraduate English major with at least 3.2 cumulative GPA. $1,500 toward tuition and fees.
+- The Frank G. McGuire Scholarship for a full-time undergraduate English major with at least 3.2 cumulative GPA.
+Graduating seniors are not eligible. $1900 towards tuition and fees.

 - The Bessie Saslaw Solomon Memorial Scholarship for an English major who has shown a commitment to making a difference in the lives of people in the community.
 Possible activities could include, but are not limited to, tutoring those who cannot read or who are learning English as a second language; bringing the beauty of the English language to the community in some way; organizing others to do these or other projects.
 Particular consideration is given to students interested in teaching.
 Students must have a minimum GPA of 3.0 overall and 3.5 in the major.
 (If two students meet these criteria, the scholarship may be divided equally between them.)
-Graduating seniors are not eligible. $650 toward tuition and fees.
+Graduating seniors are not eligible. $650 towards tuition and fees.

-- English Department Teacher Education Award for an outstanding undergraduate English Education student, who has met all requirements for acceptance into the English Education Program. $300
+- English Department Teacher Education Award for an outstanding undergraduate English Education student who has met all requirements for acceptance into the English Education Program. $300

 - W. Bernard Fleischmann Memorial Award for an English major who has shown excellence in the study of the humanities. $150

 - The Anthony Lovasco Shakespeare Award for an English major who has shown excellence in Shakespeare studies. $150